Nikola-Milovic/QuoteAppMvvm/README.md

 App overview
 --------------
 First time users get Balloons helping them get a grasp of the app (see Acknowledgments).
-This only runs once whenever new user enters the app.
-Every screen has it's own "first time" check so that if a user leaves app before entering a new screen for the first time, it will still show him helpful Balloons!
+This only runs once when a user enters the app for the first time.
+Every screen has it's own "first time" check so that if a user leaves app before entering a new screen for the first time, it will still show him helpful Balloons on that screen!

 ![Balloons](screenshots/ballonsresized.gif "New user Balloons")